How to add a feedback form to a static website without a backend.

 A static website is a fast, cheap, and reliable way to launch a landing page, promo page, documentation, or product site.
-But it has a typical problem: how to accept submissions if there is no backend?
+However, it has a typical problem: how to accept submissions if there is no backend?

 For example, you have a site on Cloudflare Pages, GitHub Pages, Netlify, Vercel, S3/Selectel Object Storage, or any other static hosting.
-HTML, CSS, and JavaScript work great, but the feedback form itself cannot send data to Telegram, Email, or CRM.
+HTML, CSS, and JavaScript work great, but the feedback form alone cannot send data to Telegram, Email, or CRM.

 Problem